surajK610/surajk610.github.io/_projects/learning-cuda-programming.md

 **Trade-off Discovery**: Manual unrolling improved performance but made code less readable.
 More importantly, high compiler optimization levels often achieved better results than manual unrolling.

-## Task 2: Matrix-Matrix Multiplication and OpenMP
+## Task 2: Matrix-Matrix Multiplication

-### Scaling to Larger Problems and Roofline Analysis

 Matrix-matrix multiplication is the core of most deep learning and scientific computing these days.
-Unfortunately matrix multiplication with `$MxN$` and `$NxP$` matrices is `$2MNP$` flops (N multiplications and N-1 additions per entry in the final matrix).
-With this `$O(n^3)$` complexity, we need more sophisticated optimization strategies.
+Unfortunately matrix multiplication with `MN` and `NP` matrices is `2MNP` flops (N multiplications and N-1 additions per entry in the final matrix).
+With this `O(n^3)` complexity, we need more sophisticated optimization strategies.
 The roofline analysis revealed:

 - **FLOPS**: 2NKM operations
 - **Memory Access**: 3NKM loads/stores × 8 bytes = 24NKM bytes